reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 The `ResponseCache` attribute is used here to prevent browsers from caching the response.
 When designing a real world API, caching of API requests should be considered more carefully.
 For this tutorial it is easiest to simply disable caching.

-If you hit `/comments` in your browser, you should now see the data encoded as JSON:
+Let's restart debugging (press the play button) and hit `/comments` in your browser, you should now see the data encoded as JSON:

 <img src="/img/tutorial/json.png" alt="Screenshot: JSON data source" width="468" />